 Preparing and Storing Wheat Berries

 Because they are a bit tough, whole grain wheat berries do take a long time to cook.
 To prepare wheat berries, cover them with plenty of water and simmer in a covered pot for about 1 hour, or until soft.
-For a quicker cooking time, wheat berries can be pre-soaked overnight, or even just for an hour or two.
+For quicker cooking time, wheat berries can be pre-soaked overnight, or even just for an hour or two.

 Pair cooked wheat berries with a vegetable stir-fry or a sauce, or use it like you would rice or any other whole grain.
 You can also try a vegetarian wheat berry chili or Polish wheat berry pudding, a sweet pudding with fruits and nuts that is often eaten as the first course on Christmas Eve.

 Because of their dense texture, wheat berries also do well in the freezer, if you want to prepare them in advance.
-To freeze, cook wheat berries as you normally would and allow to cool completely, fluffing occasionally to allow steam and moisture to release as they cool.
+To freeze, cook wheat berries as you normally would and allow cooling completely, fluffing occasionally to allow steam and moisture to release as they cool.
 Then, transfer to an airtight freezer-safe container and freeze for up to one month.

 Wheat Berry Nutritional Information